wireapp/brand/writing/tone-of-voice/index.md

 ## Tone of voice

-Communicating our core brand values - people, craft and evolution - requires a tone of voice that is consistent at every level, yet is still flexible enough to accommodate a variety of audiences.

-By speaking with a consistent voice, we ensure a seamless experience wherever people might encounter our brand, whether that’s creating user interface text in the application, an email verifying a new account, or a registration page on the website.
+By speaking with a consistent voice, we ensure a seamless experience wherever people might encounter our brand, whether that’s user interface text in the application, an email verifying a new account, or a registration page on the website.

 Think of it this way – if Wire were a person, he or she would be smart, driven and personable and those characteristics would hold true in any situation.

-To ensure we reach that level of consistency across all our brand touchpoints, we must ensure our tone of voice is:
+Our tone should always be:

 * **Contemporary** – we use contractions when it’s called for, and we may even take a few language liberties (such as starting a sentence with a conjunction or using incomplete sentences when short and to the point will do: “Forgot your password?” instead of “Did you forget your password?”).
 But, we avoid jargon and slang that might be “in” today but could be “out” tomorrow.
 * **Direct** - we communicate in straightforward, confident language that is as honest and transparent as possible (for example, “You’ll need to add contacts before you can start a conversation” instead of “We need access to your address book to find people to start a conversation”).